suoglu/Pmod/Pmods/TMP3/README.md

 ## About

-Simple interface for the [Digilent Pmod TMP3](https://reference.digilentinc.com/reference/pmod/pmodtmp3/start).
+Simple interface for the [Digilent Pmod TMP3](https://reference.digilentinc.com/reference/pmod/pmodtmp3/start) or any other module with [TCN75A](https://ww1.microchip.com/downloads/en/DeviceDoc/21935D.pdf).

 ## Brief information about Pmod TMP3